What is the Capital of Peru?

 The most important cities in Peru, historically, are Cusco and Lima.

-The old capital of Peru, From the 14th century to the 16th century, the Inca culture dominated most of South America.
-It was not only Peru; the Inca Empire, also known as Tawantinsuyo (the 4 provinces of the sun), dominated a vast territory from Colombia, Ecuador, Peru, Bolivia, Argentina, and the north of Chile.
+From the 14th to the 16th century, the Inca culture dominated most of South America.
+It was not only Peru; the Inca Empire, also known as Tawantinsuyo (the four provinces of the sun), dominated a vast territory from Colombia, Ecuador, Peru, Bolivia, Argentina, and the north of Chile.
 Cusco was the center of this great empire and the most important city in South America.
 Nowadays, Cusco has the title of the historical capital of Peru.

 Where is the capital of Peru Located?